ansible/ansible/html/_sources/YAMLScripts.txt

 YAML Scripts
 ============

-This page provides a basic overview of correct YAML syntax.
+This page provides a basic overview of correct YAML syntax, which is how Ansible playbooks (our configuration management language) are expressed.
+You may also wish to read playbook examples and will quickly pick this up from those.

 YAML Basics
 -----------